Trap Queen: Remixes

 Several unofficial remixes and freestyles of "Trap Queen" were released by other artists as the song became more popular.
 Artists releasing their takes and guest verses on the song included French Montana, Fabolous, Rick Ross and Fat Trel, Yo Gotti, Quavo, Lil' Kim, Shy Glizzy and Da Brat.
 In particular, Wap favored Quavo's verse, which was later incorporated into the song's official remix, also featuring a verse from Gucci Mane, Wap's favorite rapper.
 The remix was released commercially on May 4, 2015, in the United States, while an international version featuring an additional verse from Azealia Banks was released on the same day in other territories.
 In late May 2015, it was reported that a remix featuring Nigerian artists Wizkid, Davido and Ice Prince would be released.
 In 2015, a version was done by British musician and narrator George the Poet which included mentioning the song's subject and meaning, and frustration with British politics.

+In June 2015, he released a remix with French rapper Gradur.